 3. Etekcity Digital Clamp Meter

-This very nice-looking clamp-meter from Etekcity is reasonably price and availability.
+This very nice-looking clamp-meter from Etekcity which comes at a reasonable price.
 Even though it may not impact performance, it is worth noting.
 The meter’s maximum resistance of 20 megaohms is an impressive performance attribute.

 Despite its many benefits, there is one big flaw with the device.
-The multimeter is not capable of measuring DC.
+You must note that it is not DC current clamp meter.
 Standard electric work is mainly done with clamp-on meters, so AC should be sufficient for most people.
 In addition, we are only really bothered by the lack of backlighting on the screen.

 - 20-MOhm resistance